acquia/drupal-recommended-project/README.md

 composer remove acquia/mysql56
 ```

+You should only commit changes to `composer.json` and `composer.lock`.
+Do not commit files in the `vendor`, `docroot/core`, and similar directories (these are ignored by the provided `.gitignore` file).
+In order to run your application in another environment, you’ll need to run `composer install` to reinstall these assets.
+[Acquia Code Studio’s](https://docs.acquia.com/code-studio/) Auto DevOps feature can do this automatically when deploying to Acquia Cloud.

 ## Next steps

 After creating your project, if you'd also like to use Acquia BLT, do the following: